I asked a student to write an interesting journal entry about his recent trip. He told me that it is difficult. And I asked, “Why do you think so?”

 “Because she wants me to go to school and then work after that.
 So I’m sure she has already decided life A for me.”

-I hugged him as tears flew out of my eyes.
+I hugged him as tears dripped out of my eyes.

 Education starts at home right?